arnarg/nix-gleam/README.md

         # But this can be overwritten here too:
         # pname = "my-app";
         # version = "1.2.3";

+        # The target is read from the `gleam.toml` file too.
+        # Default is "erlang" if nothing is specified but
+        # this can also be overwritten here too:
+        # target = "javascript";

         src = ./.;
       };
     })